xiaoli/xiaoli.github.io/index.md

 ## Biography
 Xiaoli Wang is studying for a master's degree at [Hunan Normal University](https://en.wikipedia.org/wiki/Hunan_Normal_University), China.
 He received the B.S. degree in software engineering from [Hunan University](https://en.wikipedia.org/wiki/Hunan_University), China, in 2003.
 His research interests include natural language processing, information systems, and fintech.

+## Programming Experience
+With over 20 years of hands-on programming experience, I have developed a profound expertise in crafting solutions across various domains.
+My programming proficiency extends to languages such as Python, Java, and C++, where I have demonstrated the ability to design and implement robust, scalable, and efficient software solutions.

+## Database Expertise
+I am well-versed in database management, particularly with MySQL.
+My experience includes designing and optimizing database structures, ensuring data integrity, and implementing efficient querying mechanisms.
+This expertise enhances my ability to develop comprehensive and well-integrated software solutions.

 ## Research interests
 Natural language processing\
 Information Systems\